Softpanorama

 There are several major types of images:

-3. floppy images They also can be written using Unix dd (from Microsoft SFU tools).
-But more specialized programs like good old wimage (part of FDFORMAT, a shareware package for DOS written by Christoph H. Hochsttter) can also be useful.
+5. floppy images Those are generally obsolete.
+They can be created using Unix dd (from Microsoft SFU tools.
+There are also more specialized programs like good old wimage (part of FDFORMAT, a shareware package for DOS written by Christoph H. Hochsttter) can also be useful.
 To create image in Windows 2000 one can use dcf

 Old News ;-)